-The plan specifies and sets targets with expected results, and makes proposals for financing the implementation.
-A good strategic plan also indicates what to observe if it is being implemented according to plan and provides the flexibility for amendment, review or adjustment.
+The plan specifies and sets targets with expected results and makes proposals for financing the implementation.
+A good strategic plan also indicates what to observe to assess whether it is being implemented according to plan and provides the flexibility for amendment, review or adjustment.
 WHO offers guidance and tools to support planning.

-The health workforce includes those that provide direct health services such as doctors, nurses etc. and those that support the health services such as hospital managers, provincial and district managers, accountants reporting on health budgets, etc.
+The health workforce includes those that provide direct health services such as doctors, nurses, etc. and those that support the health services such as hospital managers, provincial and district managers, accountants reporting on health budgets and others.

 Making good use of information and communications technology (ICT) is one way to improve impact in HRH.
 ICT investments can focus on software and systems to contribute to issues such as workforce planning, professional development and improving the working environment.

-The Global Fund recognises Human Resources for Health as one of the key elements to creating resilient and sustainable health systems, and identifies that it can be a critical bottleneck to the scale-up and delivery of high quality health services.
+The Global Fund recognizes HRH as one of the key elements to creating resilient and sustainable health systems and that it can be a critical bottleneck to the scale-up and delivery of high quality health services.

-- Percentage of health staff with appropriate certification levels.
+- % of health staff with appropriate certification levels